Ambulance Services

 -

-How many ambulances does the Edhi Foundation operate?
+How many ambulances does Edhi Foundation operate?

-The Edhi Foundation operates a fleet of thousands of ambulances, ensuring prompt emergency response nationwide.
+Edhi Foundation operates a fleet of thousands of ambulances, ensuring prompt emergency response nationwide.

 -